 The newest member of the family was around a year old when a change took place in the way I managed my diabetes.
 A new adventure awaited with an insulin pump!
 With 3 kids this would be a much easier way to keep it under control.
-For those of you that don’t know what an insulin pump is I’ll let tell you.
-A pump is a small computerized medical device that mimics a human pancreas by delivering small doses of short-acting insulin continuously.
+An insulin pump is a small computerized medical device that mimics a human pancreas by delivering small doses of short-acting insulin continuously.
 It also delivers insulin when you eat by way of a bolus.
 The pump is connected to you by an infusion set that you change every 2-3 days.
 An insulin pump keeps your sugars in a more normal range.
 This would take some getting used to but I was up for it.

 The new pump came with learning more about nutrition and how my body reacts to foods.
 My education on how to manage my diabetes continued.
 I was slowly getting the hang of the pump and was learning more each day.
 Being type 1 insulin-dependent takes A LOT of work.
 It’s a 24/7 disease.
 Each day is a new challenge.
 Just because something worked one day doesn’t mean it’ll work the next day.
 Our bodies are a complex system and I was learning just how much so.